WATCH: Arrest of murder suspect Mohamed Morei (18) in Dundalk

 "We had a considerable number of people in the area, a member observed this person acting in a very erratic way with the pole and I think his actions are certainly to be commended," said Chief Supt Mangan.

-"He stood back an observed what was going on, kept the person under observation at a close distance and called for assistance which is the proper way to deal with such matters."
+"He stood back and observed what was going on, kept the person under observation at a close distance and called for assistance which is the proper way to deal with such matters."

 He added: "His actions are highly commendable for what he did."